deskmatik/deskmatik/README.md

 The firmware has simple web interface where you can set up your WiFi network.

 The ESP tries to connect to the WiFi network.
 In case it fails or WiFi was not configured "Access Point" mode is started.
 In this mode you can connect to its WiFi network and set up the your local network credentials by following the steps below:
-1. Search for DESKMATIK wifi network.
+1. Search for DESKMATIK wifi network using your phone, pc or any other device.
-2. Enter the default password 123456789.
+2. Enter the default password 123456789 and connect.
-3. Connect using your phone, pc or any other device.
+3. Navigate to http://192.168.4.1/settings in web browser.
-4. Navigate to 192.168.4.1 in web browser and set up your WiFi network credentials.
+4. Set up your WiFi network credentials.

 Now, when the ESP is connected to your local network you can navigate to it's IP (either static IP configured in config.h or provided by DHCP) and controll the desk using web interface.
 You also you can navigate to http://deskmatik.local/ in case your OS supports mDNS protocol.
 Note, Microsoft doesn't support mDNS.